tuurep/windowlist/README.md

 * Option to sort the window list:
     * By horizontal position on the screen
     * By the application name
+* Ability to set nicknames for windows if a window has a bad default name
+* More flexible styling

 ## Installation